-As of March 31, 2021, the Company had an outstanding borrowing of \$15.0 million under its margin account with the custodian of the Company's marketable debt security investment account, Pershing Advisor Solutions, LLC, a BNY Mellon Company.
+As of June 30, 2021, the Company had an outstanding borrowing of \$15.1 million under its margin account with the custodian of the Company's marketable debt security investment account, Pershing Advisor Solutions, LLC, a BNY Mellon Company.
 Margin account borrowings were used for the purchase of real property located in El Monte, California in 2020.
 The securities in the brokerage account were used as collateral for the margin loan.
 The custodian can issue a margin call at any time.
-The interest rate on the margin loan was the effective federal funds rate, or EFFR, plus a spread, and the EFFR and/or the spread can be changed by Bank of New York at any time.
-The interest was 1% at the time of withdrawal of \$15.0 million from the margin account, and the interest rate at March 31, 2021 was less than 1%.
-The Company did not make any other withdrawals from the margin account, and the outstanding balance of \$15.0 million is included in the accompanying Condensed Consolidated Balance Sheets.
-The related interest expenses for the first quarter of 2021 were \$29,000.
+The interest rate on the margin loan was the effective federal funds rate, or EFFR, plus a spread, and the EFFR and/or the spread can be changed by BNY Mellon at any time.
+The interest was 1% at the time of withdrawal of \$15.0 million from the margin account, and the interest rate at June 30, 2021 was less than 1.0%.
+The Company did not make any other withdrawals from the margin account, and the outstanding balance of \$15.1 million is included in the accompanying Condensed Consolidated Balance Sheets.
+The related interest expenses for the three and six months ended June 30, 2021 were \$29,000 and \$58,000, respectively.
+The related interest expenses were none for the three and six months ended June 30, 2020.